fluffycatware/kittycoin-club/README.md

   Block Time: Wed Jan 17 2018 22:42:34 GMT+0800 (AWST)
 ```

-When `npm run test` is executed it uses the config within the `truffle-config.js` file
+When `npm run test` is executed it uses the config within the `truffle-config.js` file.
+This runs the test against a network run with `lite-server` and `testrpc` (this method is not longer the defacto way of working, however its easier for us to deploy and use with travis.ci).

+The configuration for running the network locally using truffle is in the `truffle.js` file with the configuration below.

 ```javascript
     test: {